bobintornado/bobintornado.github.io/z_about.md

 Software engineer with a focus on the geospatial fields, such as routing, ETA and map-matching.

-Obsessed with all kinds of `why` questions and particularly the meaning of life.
+Obsessed with all kinds of `why` questions.

+Interested in moving to Bay Area on `H1B1`.

 Some stuff I made